 RA Systems and CMSs shall have incident handling procedures that are approved by the PMA of the operating Organization.
 If the RA System or CMS is suspected of compromise, all RA Certificates and PIV-I Content Signing Certificates Issued to the RA System or CMS shall be suspended.
-If the RA System or CMS is compromised, all RA Certificates and PIV-I Content Signing Certificates Issued to the RA System or CMS signing Certificates Issued to the RA System or CMS shall be Revoked.
+If the RA System or CMS is compromised, all RA Certificates and PIV-I Content Signing Certificates Issued to the RA System or CMS shall be Revoked.
 The damage caused by the RA System or CMS compromise shall be assessed by both the operating entity PMA and the IdenTrust PMA, and all Subscriber Certificates that may have been compromised shall be Revoked.
 Subscribers shall be notified of such Revocation.
 The CMS shall be reestablished as soon as practical through Issuance of a new RA Certificate required for operation upon approval of the IdenTrust PMA.